tanmaykumarchaki/Lung-Cancer-Detection-Model/README.md

 - The dataset is sourced from [Kaggle].
 It contains patient details and lung cancer labels.
 - It includes features like `chest pain `, `smoking history`, `cough`, etc.

+## Dataset Description
+The dataset consists of various health indicators and the target variable represents whether or not a person has lung cancer.
+The target variable is binary, with the following encoding:

+1 represents "No" (indicating the absence of lung cancer).
+2 represents "Yes" (indicating the presence of lung cancer).

 ## Predictive Variables in This Project
 ### YELLOW_FINGERS
 Description: This variable indicates whether a person has yellow fingers, which may be a sign of smoking or other health conditions.